 - 5.5.1 The SA scores for three Housing policies are presented in Table 5.2 below. - 5.5.2 Providing everyone with an opportunity to live in decent and affordable home is a key social target.
 Housing is a key driver to revitalisation and it is an essential community need to provide a variety of housing types.
 A steady supply of housing is necessary to generate vitality, facilitate continued economic prosperity, help support local shops and services required by local residents and help achieve the aim of creating mixed and balanced communities.
 There is a shortage of affordable housing in the Borough.
-The proposed growth will further increase the pressure for affordable housing which Policy H2 seeks to address.
-The provision of allocated housing areas will contribute positively to these objectives.

-- 5.5.3 All the housing policies (HSG 1-3) and allocations (HSG 1-11) score well against the social objectives.
+The proposed growth will further increase the pressure for affordable housing which Policy H2 seeks to address via a 25% target for development proposals of 15 dwellings or more (MM127).
+The provision of allocated housing areas will contribute positively to these objectives. - 5.5.3 All the housing policies (HSG 1-3) and allocations (HSG 1-11) score well against the social objectives.
 It is the Council's intention to bring forward a range and mix of housing tenures during the plan period to support the planning of high levels of economic growth.
 This is likely to contribute to reducing poverty (SA Objective 6), improving health (SA Objective 10), deprivation and social exclusion by virtue of improving access to housing (SA Objective 3) and employment opportunities, thereby delivering an equitable sharing of the benefits of prosperity. - 5.5.4 The Housing policies are expected to have no effects on a relatively high proportion of the SA objectives as there is no direct linkage between the Policy and the SA Objectives.
 No likely significant negative effects are identified in relation to any of the SA objectives. - 5.5.5 The allocated housing sites (HSG 1-11) are generally situated in 'dispersed locations' which, for the purposes of this assessment, is defined as land on the edge or outside the Town Centres of Nuneaton and Bedworth.
-Such dispersed sites scored low in respect of current access to services and facilities. - 5.5.6 The allocated housing sites will result in a neutral to slight positive effect on economic factors due to jobs and training opportunities created during the construction phase and the long term link between the provision of new homes and retention of employment/trained personnel in the Borough. - 5.5.7 A number of the proposed allocations (HSG2/HSG3/EMP1&4) offer the potential to improve access to employment opportunities and a variety of housing types to deprived communities in Camp Hill, Bar Pool, Kingswood and Wem Brook wards.
-This will result in a positive cumulative effect.
+Such dispersed sites scored low in respect of current access to services and facilities. - 5.5.6 The allocated housing sites will result in a neutral to slight positive effect on economic factors due to jobs and training opportunities created during the construction phase and the long term link between the provision of new homes and retention of employment/trained personnel in the Borough.